-All businesses have challenges, however, startups SMBS are faced with special troubles that usually work against them
+All businesses have challenges, however, startups SMBS are faced with special troubles that usually work against them.

 Startups face several challenges.
-Business owners may bring these upon themselves or they may be the effect of circumstance.
+Business owners may bring these upon themselves or they may be the effect of a circumstance.
 Below are seven startup challenges you should brace yourself for.

 Unless the product you are selling has no market, it always has an established competitor.
 Some competitors are so fierce and ruthless that they will destroy the startup SMBs.
 An online business startup faces even a higher completion.